 Heart Test Score: Healthy Zone: <30 mg/dL (Standard blood test) <10 mg/dL (VAP test)

 My Healthy Solutions: Niacin, 250–500 mg three to four times daily (it may cause facial flushing).
 Vitamin C, 500–1,000 mg or more.
 Fish oil, 1–2 g.
 Nattokinase, 100 mg.
+Boluoke from Canada if Nattokinase is not sufficient, one capsule twice a day.
 Avoid foods with trans fatty acids.
 Women: Consider natural estrogen.
 Men: Avoid soy and consider testosterone.
 Bioidentical estrogen and testosterone lower Lp(a).

 Heart Test Score: Healthy Zone: 180–250 mg/dL